 Reclaimed wood farmhouse Office sign chalkboard with twine

-Find many other JUNK STYLED OFFICES HERE
+Find many other junk-styled office projects HERE

 What a fun desk station you’ve created!
 Love the compact size and clean lines.
 The touch of greenery softens the hardness of the unit.
 The pipe hanger is a clever touch of architecture that provides just a bit of useful fun.
 Well done!
 Your other projects this week are most enjoyable, but my favorite is today’s creation.
 You’ve been very busy!